-Michelle is a Grade 4 Prosecutor and is also on the Attorney General’s prosecuting list.
-She is regularly instructed by the Complex Casework Unit and prosecuting division for the Serious Organised Crime Agency to prosecute large scale, multi handed cases involving complex legal issues.
-Michelle is the Junior of choice for many senior members of chambers and is renowned for her team player attitude, taking responsibility for the case as a whole when required.
+Michelle is regularly instructed by the Complex Casework Unit and prosecuting division for the Serious Organised Crime Agency to prosecute large scale, multi handed cases involving complex legal issues.
+Michelle is renowned for her team player attitude, taking responsibility for the case as a whole when required.

 Michelle has dealt with many confiscation hearings for both Prosecution and defence, often in cases involving multi million pound claims.
 She is experienced at drafting skeleton arguments and researching new areas of law in order to achieve the best outcome for her clients.